 Plastics are said to be the most versatile materials on Earth.

 The Plastics Engineering Department is an internationally recognized leader in plastics engineering education.
-Founded in 1954, we offer one of only two ABET* accredited Plastics Engineering programs in the U.S. More than 3,000 graduates are working in the plastics industry, some with their own entrepreneurial businesses (see video), in leadership positions worldwide.
+Founded in 1954, we offer the first and largest ABET* accredited Plastics Engineering program in the U.S. More than 3,000 graduates are working in the plastics industry, some with their own entrepreneurial businesses (see video), in leadership positions worldwide.
 Learn more.

 Alumni donor Mark Saab's UMass Lowell education provided the foundation for a successful career.
 His gratitude to the plastics engineering program is expressed through the generous donations he's bestowed upon the University.